Gluten-free, delicious, moist, and soft Blender Apple and Golden Raisin Muffins

-Leave it to cool for 10 minutes in a muffin pan and only then remove to a cooling rack.
+- Leave it to cool for 10 minutes in a muffin pan and only then remove it to a cooling rack.

 I need to tell you this: This is a BIG win as my hubby is NOT the muffin man.
 First, he asked if I made it GF, and the answer to that: Yes, but try it as I am sure you will not taste the difference.
 He did and to my amazement, he went back and had a second one.